 For the purpose of this plan, health care facilities are divided into two types: hospitals and health care centers.
-Hospitals provide acute health care and health care clinics provide sub-acute medical services, and include ambulatory surgery centers.
-In 2010, there were 12 health care centers and three hospitals (Map 18).
+Hospitals provide acute health care and health care clinics provide sub-acute medical services and include ambulatory surgery centers.
+In 2024, there were 20 health care centers and 3 hospitals (Map 23).

 Reedsburg Area Medical Center, located at 2000 North Dewey Avenue in the city of Reedsburg, is an independent, nonprofit organization that has been in operation for over 100 years.
-It provides a full range of inpatient and outpatient healthcare services consisting of 25 acute care beds and 17 one-day surgery beds.
-In 2007, the facilities were expanded to include the Reedsburg Area Specialty Center and Surgery Center, offering expanded operating room technologies and rehabilitation facilities.
+It provides a full range of inpatient and outpatient healthcare services consisting of 25 acute care beds and 17 one day surgery beds.
+In 2007 the facilities were expanded to include the Reedsburg Area Specialty Center and Surgery Center, offering expanded operating room technologies and rehabilitation facilities.

-St. Claire Hospital is located at 707 14th Street in the city of Baraboo.
+SSN Health St Claire Hospital is located at 707 14th Street in the city of Baraboo.
 It houses over 100 beds and has more than 100 physicians on staff.
-St. Claire is a member of SSM Health Care, a St. Louis based health care group, and offers a wide range of services from acute care to chemical dependency treatment.
+St. Claire is a member of SSM Health Care, a St. Louis based health care group and offers a wide range of services from acute care to chemical dependency treatment.

-Sauk Prairie Hospital is a not for profit acute care facility with 36 beds.
-It was founded in 1956 and is located at 260 26th Street in the Village of Prairie du Sac.
-There are currently 34 full-time physicians ranging in specialties from orthopedics to spinal surgery.
+Sauk Prairie Memorial Hospital is a not-for-profit acute care facility with 36 beds.
+It was founded in 1956 and is in the village of Prairie du Sac.
+There were more than 30 full-time physicians ranging in specialties from orthopedics to spinal surgery.